 Throughout the Fifties and Swinging Sixties, as hemlines shortened, our list of service offerings lengthened.
 This period also coincided with the recruitment of a young, fresh-faced Articled Clerk: the irrepressible Andrew Maynard.
-Andrew became Senior Partner, and is today our well-known, widely respected Client Services Director.
-He is also the trusted advisor to many South West clients for whom he has acted for many years.
+Andrew became Senior Partner, and was subsequently a well-known and widely respected Client Services Director.
+He was also the trusted advisor to many South West clients for whom he acted for many years.

 In the late 1980s, the family lineage continued and was underscored when founder Henry W's great grandson, Will Michelmore, joined the Firm.
-Coming up through the ranks, and earning his place on his skills and intellect rather than family surname, he has made a significant contribution to the modern day success of the firm, and is now Senior Partner.
+Coming up through the ranks, and earning his place on his skills and intellect rather than family surname, he has made a significant contribution to the modern day success of the firm.

 By the early 2000s, the Firm was really picking up velocity, business, and a widely-held reputation for excellence.
 We appointed our first Practice Director, Andrew Lovell, an ex-banker with nearly 30 years' experience of how to grow businesses, who was given the brief to grow the business significantly.

 Andrew, together with our then Managing Partner, Malcolm Dickinson, project managed the hugely successful and much needed move to our purpose-built state of the art 50,000 square foot premises in a business park on the outskirts of Exeter.
 In the same year, 2005, we opened a London office, and just a few years later, we advised on the sale of the most expensive piece of real estate sold at that time - Chelsea Barracks - for £959m.